theo546/my-arch-setup/README.md

 ```
 This will provide libvirt itself, virt-manager to manage the VM more easily, ebtables as the firewall back-end, ovmf so your VM will be able to boot in EFI mode and a software TPM emulator.

-Now enable the libvirtd service:
+Now enable and start the libvirtd service:
 ```
 systemctl enable --now libvirtd
 ```